Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Conclusions

 In this paper, we studied the problem of testing whether a given dynamic graph $\G=(G_1,G_2,...,G_{\delta})$ is $T$-interval connected.
 We also considered the related problem of finding the largest $T$ for which a given $\G$ is $T$-interval connected.
 We assumed that the dynamic graph $\G$ is a sequence of {\em independent} graphs and we investigated algorithmic solutions that use two elementary operations, {\em binary intersection} and {\em connectivity testing}, to solve the problems.
 We developed efficient algorithms that use only $O(\delta)$ elementary operations, asymptotically matching the lower bound of $\Omega(\delta)$.
 We presented PRAM algorithms that show that both problems can be solved efficiently in parallel, and online algorithms that use $\Theta(1)$ elementary operations per graph received.
 We also presented dynamic versions of the online algorithms that report connectivity based on recent network history.

 In our study, we focused on algorithms using only the two elementary operations {\em binary intersection} and {\em connectivity testing}.
 This approach is suitable for a high-level study of these problems when the details of changes between successive graphs in a sequence are arbitrary.
 If the evolution of the dynamic graph is constrained in some ways (e.g., bounded number of changes between graphs), then one could benefit from the use of more sophisticated data structures to lower the complexity of the problem.
-Another natural extension of our investigation of $T$-interval connectivity would be a similar study for other classes of dynamic graphs, as identified in \cite{CFQS12}.
+Another natural extension of our investigation of $T$-interval connectivity would be a similar study for other classes of dynamic graphs, as identified in \cite{CFQS12}. \review{In particular, we think that the framework presented here could be generalized to testing other properties of subsequences of dynamic graphs.}

-\joe{Distributed algorithms for all of these problems, in which a node in the graph only sees its local neighbourhood, would also be of interest.
+Distributed algorithms for all of these problems, in which a node in the graph only sees its local neighbourhood, would also be of interest.
 For example, distributed versions of the dynamic algorithms in Section~\ref{sec:dynamic} could be used to supplement the information available to distributed Internet routing protocols such as OSPF (Open-Shortest Path First) which are used to construct routing tables.
-Our dynamic algorithms have $\Theta(1)$ amortized complexity, and distributed versions with $\Theta(1)$ amortized complexity could provide real-time information about network connectivity to OSPF.}
+Our dynamic algorithms have $\Theta(1)$ amortized complexity, and distributed versions with $\Theta(1)$ amortized complexity could provide real-time information about network connectivity to OSPF.